 - Use a pilón to mash your Cinnamon Toast Crunch™ and sprinkle it over your empanadas.

 Preparation will take about an hour total: about 35 minutes for prep and 25 minutes to cook about 15 little sweet empanadas.

 If you’re making the dough, you must sift the flour once and then with the salt, baking powder, and sugar, and then set aside.
 In a bowl, mix the vegan cream cheese and vegan butter together, to be added to the flour until smooth.

 If you are non-vegan or even vegetarian, you may buy a pie crust for the dough (which usually contains eggs) for a shorter prep time.

 It’s rare to go to a Latin American wedding, baptism, or fiesta de cumpleaños in which you won’t find empanadas served!
 The heavenly combination of the tangy guayaba paste and the rich and smooth flavor of the cream cheese, all wrapped into a crispy pastry will surely become a family favorite.

-It was a joy to make (and eat!) guava and cream cheese empanadas to honor the spirit of El Dia del Niño, because we are keeping our cultural traditions of the past, while adding in our own spin and putting our own stamp on it.
+It was a joy to make (and eat!) guava and cream cheese empanadas to honor the spirit of El Dia del Niño because we are keeping our cultural traditions of the past while adding in our own spin and putting our own stamp on it.

-For more recipes and creative ideas, visit the #CerealconCariño site, where you can downloadable recipes and coupons, watch exclusive Cereal con Cariño video series, which bring together familiar faces over a bowl of General Mills cereal to chat about how to “demonstrar cariño” (show love) to our loved ones.
+For more recipes and creative ideas, visit the #CerealconCariño site, where you can downloadable recipes and coupons, watch the exclusive Cereal con Cariño video series, which bring together familiar faces over a bowl of General Mills cereal to chat about how to “demonstrar cariño” (show love) to our loved ones.
 General Mills believes food brings people together and cariño can happen anytime, like over a bowl of cereal.